 How can you compare Europe League?

-La Liga 2015/16 is already at our doors.
+The league 2015/16 is already at our doors.
 Almost no time to digest the recently finished season 14-15, the new edition of the League knocks on the doors of fans of the king of sports in Spain.
-But nevertheless, this summer break also allows us to analyze the season that ended in May 2015.
+However, this summer break also allows us to analyze the season that ended in May 2015.
 How does La Liga compare to other tournaments in Europe??.
 We tell you with data.

 It is surprising that tournaments like the Premier hardly reached an average of 2,55 and that it was surpassed by a tournament little given to goals like the Italian Serie A that he scored 2,57.
 The worst of the big leagues was the French tournament with 2,45.
 As for points, the League marked the biggest difference between the 1st and the last with 74 points.
 But it was also the League that marked the least difference between 1st and 2nd with 2 points.